dan-visioni/dan-visioni.github.io/_pages/scicomm.md

 You can find some of my shorter musings in the [blog](https://dan-visioni.github.io/year-archive/), and below a list of articles on websites/newspapers I was asked to write or I was interviewed for, podcasts I participated to and public talks I gave.

+* (EN) <u><a href="https://www.youtube.com/watch?v=e0AYDatZ5jU&list=PLrfcruGtplwGKzxDI_Ne06NlpOKt-yonZ&index=3">The Promises and Pitfalls of Geoengineering | 2025 Isaac Asimov Memorial Debate</a></u>  (Recording of my participation in the Isaac Asimov Memorial Debate, hosted by Neil deGrasse Tyson) (19/3/2025)

+* (EN) <u><a href="https://thebulletin.org/2025/03/forecast-for-weaker-weather-service-americans-will-die-businesses-will-lose-billions/">Forecast for weaker weather service: Americans will die, businesses will lose billions</a></u>  (An op-ed written in collaboration with my Cornell colleagues for the Bulletin of the Atomic Scientists about the dangerous cuts to NOAA and NWS) (14/3/2025)

 * (EN) <u><a href="https://srm360.org/perspective/learn-about-srm-from-climate-modelling/">What Can We Learn About SRM From Climate Modelling?</a></u>  (SRM360 Perspective from me about what we can learn about SRM from climate modeling) (15/1/2025)

 * (EN) <u><a href="https://newscientist.com/article/2460695-fights-over-geoengineering-experiments-will-heat-up-in-2025/">Fights over geoengineering experiments will heat up in 2025</a></u>  (NewScientist article about SRM experiments, with quotes from me) (27/12/2024)